kontent-ai/data-ops/src/commands/importExport/README.md

 > **The target environment needs to be empty**, otherwise the command might fail (e.g. when there are entities with the same codename already present).

 > [!TIP]
-> The command expects the data for import in a `.zip` file in the same [structure](#structure-of-the-exported-data) that is produced by the [export command](#export).
+> The command requires the import data in a `.zip` file with the same [structure](#structure-of-the-exported-data) as that produced by the [export command](#export).
 >
-> If you want to import data from a different structure, you can use any available tool to convert it into the supported format.
+> To import data from a different structure, you can transform it to the supported format using a tool of your choice.

 ### Usage